Dependency and Span, Cross-Style Semantic Role Labeling on PropBank and NomBank: Introduction

 \section{Introduction}

-Semantic role labeling (SRL) aims to derive linguistic meaning representations, such as the predicate-argument structure for a given sentence.
+Semantic role labeling (SRL) aims to derive linguistic meaning representations, such as the predicate-argument structure, for a given sentence.
 The currently popular formalisms for representing the semantic predicate-argument structure are dependency-based or span-based.
-While dependency SRL annotates the syntactic heads of arguments, span-style annotates entire argument spans.
+While dependency SRL annotates the syntactic heads of arguments, the span style annotates entire argument spans.

-Both dependency and span are effective formal representations for semantics, though which is superior has been uncertain for a long time.
+Both the dependency and span styles are effective formal representations for semantics, but which is superior has been uncertain for a long time.
 Furthermore, researchers have suspected that these two SRL models may benefit from being developed together rather than separately.
-This topic has been roughly discussed by \citeauthor{johansson2008dependency}~(\citeyear{johansson2008dependency}) and \citeauthor{li2019dependency}~(\citeyear{li2019dependency}), who both concluded that the (best) dependency SRL system at the time clearly outperformed the (best) span-based system through gold syntactic structure transformation.
-Besides, \citeauthor{peng2018learning}~(\citeyear{peng2018learning}) integrated dependency and span-style SRL into a model for frame-semantic parsing by a multi-task learning approach, which enabled the model to learn the internal relationship between dependency- and span-styles from multiple datasets.
+This topic has been roughly discussed by \citet{johansson2008dependency} and \citet{li2019dependency}, who both concluded that the best dependency SRL system at the time clearly outperformed the best span-based system through gold syntactic structure transformation.
+Additionally, \citet{peng2018learning} integrated dependency and span style SRL into a model for frame-semantic parsing using a multi-task learning approach, which enabled the model to learn the internal relationship between dependency and span styles from multiple datasets.

-In general, current research is limited to the existing datasets and argument representations, which adopt constituent-to-dependency head-rule transformation or multi-task joint learning methods to make the results of dependency and span SRL more comparable.
-Therefore, in this work, we create a new SRL dataset with a more general style of argument structure.
-Additionally, we take a new argument structure formulization, which enables our model to use a single decoder to implement two semantic formalisms.
-To verify the effectiveness and applicability of the proposed method, we evaluate the model on CoNLL-2005 and CoNLL-2009 datasets, which achieves new state-of-the-art results for both.
-Experimental results, therefore, show that the proposed general argument structure is effective for two SRL formalisms.
+In general, current research is limited to the existing datasets and argument representations, which adopt constituent-to-dependency head-rule transformations or multi-task joint learning methods to make the results of dependency and span SRL more comparable.
+Therefore, in this work, we create a new SRL dataset, ConSD, with a more general style of argument structure.
+Additionally, we take a new argument structure formulization that enables our model to use a single decoder to implement both semantic formalisms.
+To verify the effectiveness and applicability of the proposed method, we evaluate the model on the ConSD, CoNLL-2005 (CoNLL-05), and CoNLL-2009 (CoNLL-09) benchmarks and cross-evaluate ConSD trained model with both CoNLL benchmarks.
+Experimental results, therefore, show that the proposed general argument structure is effective for both main SRL formalisms and the proposed dataset is complete.